active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 2.9.1 (June 18, 2010) =
+* Bugfix: Restored support for editing the title tags of categories/tags/terms in WordPress 3.0

 = Version 2.9 (June 17, 2010) =
 * Feature: Title Rewriter now has mass-editor tabs for custom taxonomies